 - Manage your distractions – Modify your environment so that you have a clean and tidy space to study (not your bed!), create space free of distraction, surround yourself with motivating people, or go to the library to study.
 Try using the Forest app to improve your productivity.

 - Break it down into smaller goals - Break your tasks into small SMART goals, that are Specific, Measurable, Attainable, Realistic and Timely.
-For example, rather than ‘I need to get started on this assignment’, a SMART would be ‘I am going to download and read 5 journal articles tomorrow after work’.
-Have a go at using a SMART Goals worksheet to set realistic goals
+For example, rather than ‘I need to get started on this assignment’, a SMART goal would be ‘I am going to download and read 5 journal articles tomorrow after work’.
+Look here for more information SMART Goals.

 - Don’t overload yourself – Long to-do lists make us feel overwhelmed and more likely to procrastinate.
 Only set a to-do list of three things and do not add anything else to that list until you have ticked off one of those three things.